-TechRepublic: Despite its complexities, what are the big things that decision makers need to know about telephone marketing compliance?
+TechRepublic: Despite its complexities, what are the big things that decision-makers need to know about telephone marketing compliance?

-Think of it this way — why would you waste time calling someone who hasn’t consented to being contacted when you could put your attention toward someone who has?
+Think of it this way — why would you waste time calling someone who hasn’t consented to be contacted when you could put your attention toward someone who has?
 People who have expressed interest in your company are far more likely to buy.
 It’s a quality over quantity approach, and those quality sales can end up being some of your biggest deals of the year.
-Believe it or not, these regulations actually help you be more targeted in your outreach.
+Believe it or not, these regulations help you be more targeted in your outreach.

 TechRepublic: How do Gryphon Networks’ marketing compliance solutions work, and what are the benefits to customers?

-Jeffrey Fotta: Gryphon’s solution lies in the path of every sales call and checks every dial against state, federal, and other Do-Not-Call lists, then applies any available exemptions and either allows the call or blocks it automatically.
+Jeffrey Fotta: Gryphon’s solution lies in the path of every sales call and checks every dial against state, federal, and other Do-Not-Call lists, then applies for any available exemptions and either allows the call or blocks it automatically.
 The software also automatically adjusts to call curfew, time zone, daylight savings, holiday, and state-of-emergency restrictions associated with every dialed number and reflects changes in regulations at every level.
 During a call, agents can update consumer’s marketing preferences with disposition keys as well.

 TechRepublic: With your firm’s addition of real-time data to its Sales Platform this past August, what kind of market feedback are you seeing?

-Jeffrey Fotta: The reaction we see from clients is very positive in a way that goes beyond a cool new widget.
+Jeffrey Fotta: The reaction we see from clients is very confident in a way that goes beyond a cool new widget.
 Our approach starts with obtaining an understanding of the activities a sales team is conducting and then marrying them with the outcomes they are getting.
 We are already helping them to form a baseline that is in many ways far different from what they “thought” was happening.

 We combine each client experience with the hundreds of millions of data points we’ve gathered over the 20 years we’ve worked with clients making outbound sales calls.
 We have over 800 billion minutes of call data that have formed our expertise in building sales effectiveness.
 By adding each client experience with the historical data from clients like them, we can drive a world of valuable insight before we log in to any dashboard.
 Our tools are a way you measure the process changes that you must drive to get 20%-30% improvement in performance.
-That, to the clients we target, is exciting stuff.
+That to the clients we target is exciting stuff.

 TechRepublic: Compared to a traditional call center, how does your Speech Analytics solution help sales managers in today’s marketing environment?

-Jeffrey Fotta: Most sales tools put their analytical focus on customer behavior, but we focus on the rep behavior.
+Jeffrey Fotta: Most sales tools put their analytical focus on customer behavior, but we focus on rep behavior.
 Having personal knowledge of a prospect’s likes and dislikes is great for building rapport, but what happens after that?
 If a rep doesn’t know how to actually sell when the contact is made, we have a major problem.